jsheridanwells/LivePollingAPI/README.md

 This is the API for the LivePolling app.

-Code for the front end interface [can be found here](https://github.com/jsheridanwells/LivePollingInterface)
+Code for the client interface [can be found here](https://github.com/jsheridanwells/LivePollingInterface)

  # OVERVIEW